Cecish/PlagiarismDetection/README.md

 Via the *make* command in a terminal

 ## Program execution
 *./detecSim -h*: prints help
-*./detecSim path1 path 2*: executes the program on files path1 and path2, the files must exist and compile
+*./detecSim path1 path2*: executes the program on files path1 and path2, the files must exist and compile

 ## Documentation generation
 Via the *make doc* in a terminal